QUARK-framework/QUARK/docs/tutorial.rst

 Dynamic Imports
 ~~~~~~~~~~~~~~~

-You can specify the modules that are available in the QUARK framework by specifying a module configuration file with
-the option ``-m | --modules``.
-This way you can also work with modules that are compatible with QUARK, but are not part of the original QUARK repository.
-This also implies that new library dependencies introduced by your modules are needed only if these modules are listed
-in the module configuration file.
+You can specify the modules you want to use in your environment from the list of available modules in the QUARK framework by defining a module configuration file with the option ``-m | --modules``.
+You can also work with modules that are not part of the original QUARK repository if they are compatible with the rest of the framework.
+This also implies that new library dependencies introduced by your modules are needed only if these modules are listed in the module configuration file.

-The module configuration file has to be a json file of the form:
+The module configuration file has to be a JSON file of the following form:
 ::

     [